Using Quick Allocation to add, edit, and view resource allocations:

 Handling availability limitations when allocating resources to a project:

-As you fulfill resource requests, you may face availability limitations due to a resource’s other allocations, variable work schedules, part-time employment, and time off.
+As you fulfill resource requests, you may face availability limitations caused by a resource’s other allocations, variable work schedules, part-time employment, and time off.